clemsonciti/workshop-palmetto-linux/_episodes/09-batch.md

 ~~~
 {: .output}

 The relevant information is the thre skylight queues at the bottom.
 Maximum walltime for Skylight users is 240 hours (10 days).
-Maximum number of jobs that can be executed in parallel is 10 for skystd, 3 for slylm, and 5 for skygpu.
+Maximum number of jobs that can be executed in parallel is 10 for skystd, 3 for skylm, and 5 for skygpu.
 These numbers can be changed in future, so make sure you run `checkqueuecfg` once in a while to see if the limits have changed.